-When comparing cost consider functionality, note too that the Lillipad already includes delivery in the price.
+When comparing cost consider functionality and how often you will use it.
+A friend has had their’s in daily use for 29 years!
+Note too that the Lillipad already includes delivery in the price.

-The Lillipads are proudly made in New Zealand, in a workshop — not a sweatshop : )
+The Lillipads are proudly made in New Zealand, in a workshop — not a sweatshop or plastics factory : )

 The plans for sale on the order page offer a great, very affordable, DIY alternative to the Lillipad.

 It feels odd comparing the Lillipad with other products as we are all on the same team promoting healthier toilet posture.
-I’m proud to be amongst a group of people offering ‘nuts and bolts’ solutions for a real need.
+I’m proud to have had an influence in this regard.